-Students have their first opportunity to take an AP course in the sophomore year and are advised intensively on making this choice; in addition, all sophomores take the PSAT test in the fall.
+All sophomores take the PSAT test in the spring.
 At Sophomore College Night, students and their parents gain a realistic perspective on the college admissions process.
 Standardized testing is discussed so that students can map out and prepare themselves for these required assessments.
 WT’s experienced counselors guide students to think ahead about the implications of their math choices, foreign language requirements, visual and performance arts options, and the City as our Campus requirement.

 All juniors take the PSAT in the fall, and the College Board uses this score in its National Merit Scholars program; results are announced in the fall of the senior year.
-Students are challenged by a variety of Advanced Placement classes and WT’s innovative post-AP curriculum.
+Students are challenged by a rigorous curriculum.
 They enlarge their community service skills in Model UN, Mock Trial, City as our Campus programs, student leadership opportunities, school publications, and more.
 The college process ramps up during junior year.
 Students are informed and advised about which standardized tests to take, and when, as their college aspirations begin to emerge.
-The required Junior Seminar in the second and third trimesters prepares students for the intricacies of the college process: interview and presentation skills, college essays, the “how-to” of visiting college campuses, introduction to the online Naviance college planning system, approaches to list-building, letters of recommendation, and more.
-Students may also take an SAT preparation course during the second trimester.
-A Summer College Essay Seminar is offered by college counselor and English teacher, Ms. Jill Kazmierczak, which enables students to draft and polish college application essays before the start of their senior year.
+The required Junior Seminar in the second and third trimesters prepares students for the intricacies of the college process: interview and presentation skills, college essays, the “how-to” of visiting college campuses, introduction to the online SCOIR college planning system, approaches to list-building, letters of recommendation, and more.
+A Summer College Essay Seminar is offered which enables students to draft and polish college application essays before the start of their senior year.

-For seniors, the college process is in full swing, and students receive ongoing, frequent, one-on-one guidance as they write an average of seven or eight college applications.
-They utilize the rich resources available in Dorrance Library and hone their college essays while receiving expert feedback from both counselors and faculty members.
+For seniors, the college process is in full swing, and students receive ongoing, frequent, one-on-one guidance as they apply to college.
+They utilize the rich resources available through WT and hone their college essays while receiving expert feedback from both counselors and faculty members.
 In addition, students carry a rigorous course load during their senior year and continue their extracurricular activities, often moving into leadership roles, such as team captain, editor, director, and president of various sports teams, publications, drama productions, clubs, and student leadership organizations.
-WT’s College counselors are available to guide students as they finalize their application lists; discuss various application options and their implications—early decision, early action, and regular decision; offer technical support to students completing online applications; answer students’ questions as they arise during the college application process; advise parents throughout the college application process; write recommendation letters; and counsel students about their choices once the university and college responses begin to arrive in the mail.
+WT’s College counselors guide students as they finalize their application lists; discuss various application options; offer technical support to students completing online applications; answer students’ questions as they arise during the college application process; advise parents throughout the college application process; write counselor recommendation letters; and counsel students about their choices once the university and college responses begin to arrive.